 Publication Ethics Statement: In our journals, publication of scientific contents is meticulous, methodical and comprehensive processes that involve fully ethical and qualitative managerial practices.
 The Grassroots Institute and respective journals take the responsibility to ensure that a rigorous peer-review has been performed, and intensive editorial process is executed, and strict ethical policies and standards are observed for manuscript handling.
 In cases of plagiarism, fraudulent data, inappropriate authorship credit, and similar anomalies, respective journals handle these misconducts very seriously and our Editors are trained to proceed in such cases with a zero-tolerance policy.
 To effectively maintain high publication standards, The Grassroots Institute strives to work with editors, authors, peer-reviewers and copy editors on one-to-one bases.
 The publication ethics, attributed to all journals of The Grassroots Institute, are based on the guidelines of Committee on Publication Ethics (COPE) Code of Conduct.
 Our all journals follow COPE standards for publication ethics.

 What is ‘plagiarism’?
 The plagiarism includes copying text, ideas, images, or data from another source, even from your own publications, without giving any credit to the original source.
 It is essential to cite the source if text is reused or copied from another source.
 The reused text must be between quotes and the original source must be cited.
-In case, a study's design or the manuscript's structure or language is inspired by previous works, such works need to be explicitly cited.
 Please note that if plagiarism is detected during the peer review process, the manuscript may be rejected.
 If plagiarism is detected after publication, we need to publish a correction or retract the paper.

 The Grassroots Institute is committed to maintaining high standards through a rigorous peer-review together with strict ethical policies.
-Any infringements of professional ethical codes, such as plagiarism, fraudulent use of data, bogus claims of authorship, should be taken very seriously.
+Any infringements of professional ethical codes, such as plagiarism, fraudulent use of data, bogus claims of authorship, are taken very seriously.

 An Initial Plagiarism Check is carried out for every manuscript submitted to the journals of The Grassroots Institute.